carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 Since CUE is oblivious to how contents of `cue.mod` directory have been populated, one can use [Carvel's vendir](/vendir) to manage contents of `cue.mod/pkg`.
 For example, shared Git repository may contain generated Kubernetes APIs modules and all other projects (in their own Git repositories) just use vendir to pull in those modules into `cue.mod/pkg`.
 As a side note, I would strongly recommend committing entire configuration directory including `cue.mod` directory (and any downloaded content by vendir inside of it) so your Git repository always contains a complete snapshot of pieces needed to produce final configuration.

-### Continiously deploying CUE configuration with kapp-controller
+### Continuously deploying CUE configuration with kapp-controller

 Hopefully we've shared enough above on how to use CUE CLI in combination with Carvel tools locally or in your CI (e.g. take a look on how to set up [GitHub Actions with OIDC on GKE](/blog/kapp-deploy-oidc-gke/)) to easily deploy your Kubernetes workloads.
-For those who prefer to have an on-cluster controller continiously reconciling against a source like a Git repo or an OCI registry, CUE can be easily used with [Carvel's kapp-controller](/kapp-controller).
+For those who prefer to have an on-cluster controller continuously reconciling against a source like a Git repo or an OCI registry, CUE can be easily used with [Carvel's kapp-controller](/kapp-controller).

-Once you have [kapp-controller installed](/kapp-controller/docs/v0.42.0/install/), following App CR example shows how system can be configured to fetch from a Git repository (in this case GitHub Gist service), template configuration with CUE and finally deploy it with kapp (same steps we have done above but just happening on the cluster, continiously):
+Once you have [kapp-controller installed](/kapp-controller/docs/v0.42.0/install/), following App CR example shows how system can be configured to fetch from a Git repository (in this case GitHub Gist service), template configuration with CUE and finally deploy it with kapp (same steps we have done above but just happening on the cluster, continuously):

 ```yaml
 apiVersion: kappctrl.k14s.io/v1alpha1